simonowen/dirtfix/ReadMe.md

 both saves CPU time and avoids the main thead lock contention, to prevents the glitches.

 Source code is available from the [DirtFix project page](https://github.com/simonowen/dirtfix) on GitHub.
 Includes VS2019 solution, but requires detours.lib from vcpkg.

 ## Changelog

+### v1.6
+- hide and deactivate fixed versions DiRT Rally 2.0.
+- added GRID Autosport to affected games list.

 ### v1.5
 - auto-detect Microsoft Store games installed on drives other than C: